Annual Election Period (AEP)

 This is a specific dollar amount that you may be required to pay as your share of the cost for medical services or supplies (for example, a $10 copay for a doctor visit).

-For 2021 plans, this temporary coverage gap begins after you and your drug plan have spent $4,130 on covered drugs in 2021.
-Not everyone will reach the gap, but while in it, prescription drug plan (PDP) members with high prescription drug costs have to pay a larger share of the cost for their medicine.
-PDP members will pay no more than 25% of the cost of brand-name or generic drugs until they reach the PDP out-of-pocket spending limit ($6,550 in 2021).
+For 2022 plans, this coverage gap begins after you and your drug plan have spent $4,430 on covered drugs in 2022.
+Not everyone will reach the gap, but while in it, members with high prescription drug costs have to pay a larger share of the cost for their medicine.
+Members with prescription drug coverage will pay no more than 25% of the cost of brand-name or generic drugs until they reach the prescription drug coverage true out-of-pocket spending limit ($7,050 in 2022).
 At that point, members automatically get low-cost “catastrophic coverage” for the rest of the plan year.

 Creditable prescription drug coverage